On plaza at Court St and Montague St, Brooklyn [map]

 This location also open Thursdays and Saturdays.

 There is no compost or textile collection at this site on Tuesdays.
-Please visit the market on Thursdays, from 8am-2pm, or Saturdays, from 8am-4pm, to drop off your food scraps and/or textiles.
+To drop off your food scraps and/or clothing, please visit the market on Thursdays from 8am-2pm, or Saturdays from 8am-4pm.

 Cash, EBT/Food Stamps, Debit/Credit, WIC Vegetable & Fruit checks & FMNP coupons accepted.